-Getting out of the house with nothing and no one left behind, all homework done, lunches packed, agendas signed, both left AND right shoe located, is a lofty goal we all share.
+As summer winds down and a new school year filled with uncertainty is on the horizon, one thing is for sure: mornings are hectic.
+After months of no schedules, getting back on track, with lunches packed, agendas signed, both left AND right shoes located, is a lofty goal we all share.
 But making it happen?
 That’s a feat.
-Try practicing some of these things each day whether you’re leaving the house or not and once school starts, getting to school on time will be a breeze.
+Try practicing some of these things each day whether you’re leaving the house or not and once school starts, getting school started on time will be a breeze.

 Organize & prep your seasonal clothing shift